Connected Life 2018: Information Control

 If you have any questions please email: firstname.lastname@example.org

-Connected Life 2017 is a student-run day-long conference dedicated to igniting multidisciplinary exchanges and showcasing exciting Internet research.
+Connected Life 2018 is a student-run day-long conference aimed at sparking multidisciplinary conversations and showcasing emerging Internet research.
 We welcome students and faculty from all departments, including (but not limited to) business, policy, computer science, economics, education, history, international relations, law, linguistics, literature, media and communication, medicine, philosophy, politics, psychology, and sociology.
-Like last year’s conference, Connected Life 2017, organised by students at the Oxford Internet Institute, will foster collaborations within and beyond Oxford in pursuit of an enhanced understanding of the Internet and its multifaceted effects upon society.
+Like last year’s conference, Connected Life 2018, organised by students at the Oxford Internet Institute, will foster collaborations within and beyond Oxford in pursuit of an enhanced understanding of the Internet and its multifaceted effects on society.

-We invite the submission of proposals for presentations on ongoing or recent research from individual authors or multiple contributors.
-Proposals that address our key thematic questions are particularly encouraged: What is digital inequality?
-Where does it occur?
-How does it impact our connected life?
+We welcome the submission of proposals of empirical, theoretical, qualitative or quantitative nature for presentations by individual authors or multiple contributors.
+Proposals that address our key theme are particularly encouraged.
 Topics of interest include (but are not limited to):

 - Digital Divides

 - Information Ethics